mathwhiz1212/auto-compilegpg-for-everyone/README.md

 # auto-compilegpg-for-everyone
-The goal of this script is to automatically compile GPG and all of the dependecies (GCC) to allow for the script to work on almost all architectures and linux operating systems.
+The goal of this script is to automatically compile GPG and all of the dependecies (build-essentials and all dependecies) to allow for the script to work on almost all architectures and linux operating systems.

 This script installs GnuPG-1.4.19 or upgrades current version to GnuPG-1.4.19.